s0liton/okta-nodejs-express-docker/README.md

-# Express Sample Applications for Okta
+# Express Sample Docker for Okta

-This repository contains several sample applications that show you how to integrate various Okta use-cases into your Node.js application that uses the Express framework.
+This repository contains several sample dockerized apps that show you how to integrate various Okta use-cases.
+These apps are build using Express + nodejs and much more easily deployed and scaled as compared to the standard node examples.

 ## Configuration